avpripri/avpripri/README.md

 ## Imagine how...

-You come out to the airfield to see your beutiful airplane, give it one walk around only looking for any gross damage then hop in.
+You come out to the airfield to see your beutiful airplane again.
+You give it one cursory walk around only looking for any gross damage then hop in.
 That's your entire pre-flight.
-Push on both brakes and hit the "Power" button and the displays comes alive as diagnostics begin.
+Push on both brakes for a moment and the displays comes alive as diagnostics begin.
 It will run a complete check on all electrical, then oil-levels, tire pressure, control system, brakes and finally fuel systems checking.
 It noticed you filled up after you shut down and reset the fuel to a couple gallons under full where you left it.

 With diagnostics complete, the system asks..